Monthly Meetings

 January 14, 2025 VIA ZOOM: Rashmi Talpade

-She is best known for her collaborative community projects for which she has received numerous grants from the state of Connecticut and The National Endowment for the Arts, as well as private and local funding.
+collaborative community projects for which she has received numerous grants from the state of Connecticut and The National Endowment for the Arts, as well as private and local funding.
 The apt description for these projects would be “Public Art by the Public”.
 These projects were created with community members at the Ball & Socket Arts, Cheshire, Wallingford Public Library, the New Haven Free Public Library, Yale New Haven Children’s Hospital , New Britain Museum of American Art, Pelham Middle School, and UCONN Avery point among other locations.

 www.artodrashmi.net

-She is best known for her collaborative community projects for which she has received numerous grants from the state of Connecticut and The National Endowment for the Arts, as well as private and local funding.
+collaborative community projects for which she has received numerous grants from the state of Connecticut and The National Endowment for the Arts, as well as private and local funding.
 The apt description for these projects would be “Public Art by the Public”.
 These projects were created with community members at the Ball & Socket Arts, Cheshire, Wallingford Public Library, the New Haven Free Public Library, Yale New Haven Children’s Hospital , New Britain Museum of American Art, Pelham Middle School, and UCONN Avery point among other locations.

 www.artodrashmi.net